-Lewis Hamilton vows to be ‘more aggressive’ in bid to regain Formula One title
+Lewis Hamilton vows to be ‘more aggressive’ in bid to regain F1 title

 Lewis Hamilton has delivered a stark warning to Max Verstappen by telling his rival he will be more aggressive this season.